Lichess: Miscellaneous

 In April 2020, Magnus Carlsen and Alireza Firouzja played a bullet match on Lichess, with the winner of the overall match being the first player to reach 100 wins.
 After 194 games Firouzja won the match 103.5–90.5 (100 wins, 7 draws and 87 losses).

 In May 2020, Lichess hosted the Play for Russia charity event, to raise money for hospitals and health workers fighting the COVID-19 pandemic.
 The event raised 24,670,000 roubles ($335,000) and was won by Alexander Grischuk, beating Evgeny Tomashevsky in the finals.
 Other participants included Vladimir Kramnik, Ian Nepomniachtchi, Sergey Karjakin, and Peter Svidler.

 In the same month, several chess players (including Sebastien Feller) hosted a charity event on Lichess to raise money for the Mercy hospital in Metz, France, in the fight against COVID-19.

 In August 2020, the Qatar Chess Federation hosted the Katara International Bullet Tournament on Lichess, with a prize fund of $10,000.
 The event was won by Magnus Carlsen, beating Daniel Naroditsky in the finals.
 The 2021 edition with a prize fund of $12,800 was won by Vladislav Artemiev; in the finals, he beat Andrew Tang, who had knocked out Magnus Carlsen in the semifinals.

 Lichess 4545 League

 The 4545 Lichess League is an online chess competition established in 2015 in collaboration with Lichess.
-Running for 42 seasons, the league focuses on classical time control play and features team-based tournaments, including the Lonewolf League, which is designed for individual players.
+Running for 47 seasons, the league focuses on classical time control play, mostly G/45+45, and features team-based tournaments, including the Lonewolf League, which is designed for individual players.
 The 4545 Lichess League aims to promote competitive play and community engagement among chess enthusiasts worldwide.